 This course does contain graphic images.
 No violence is depicted.
-However, images showing changes which occur to the body after death are shown.
+However, images showing changes that occur to the body after death are shown.

 There are three legal times of death used in every investigation.
 Those times are Physiological, Estimated, and Legal.
 Each of these three times will be discussed and defined as to how they are used in an investigation.

-When an investigator arrives on the scene of a death there are four things that must be documented and noted as close too immediate as possible.
-These four critical areas are; locating any witnesses to the death, obtaining an internal body temperature if applicable, observation of any insect activity on or near the body, and initial scene / body photographs.
+When an investigator arrives on the scene of death there are four things that must be documented and noted as close too immediate as possible.
+These four critical areas are; locating any witnesses to the death, obtaining an internal body temperature if applicable, observation of any insect activity on or near the body, and initial scene/body photographs.
 This course will explain the importance of each step and how they are used in the time of death determination process